Hemsagar24/portfolio-website/README.md

 ## 🎨 Design Philosophy

-This portfolio is crafted with a **UX-first approach**, focusing on.
+This portfolio is crafted with a **UX-first approach**, focusing on:

 - **Clarity & Information Hierarchy**: Clear visual hierarchy guiding users to important information
 - **Effortless Navigation**: Intuitive, consistent navigation with smooth scrolling